Gabinou/mace/README.md

     - Targets are `structs`.
     - Function `mace` is user entry point.
 - Single header build system.
-    - Compiling macefile as easy as compiling `hello_world.c`.
+    - Compiling macefile as easy as compiling `hello_world.c`, or easier!
     - Build project by running resulting executable.
 - Easy to learn
     - Familiar syntax.